sogaiu/janet-subprocess-notes/doc/os_spawn.md

 proc)` to rejoin the subprocess.
 After waiting completes, proc gains a new field, :return-code.

-> below seems true (even for Windows), but possibly info for website
+> below seems true (even for Windows), initially thought it would be
-> docs.
+> better to put the info at the website, but now am not so sure

 If :x flag is used, a non-zero exit code will cause certain functions such as `os/proc-wait`, `os/proc-close`, and `os/proc-kill` (things